Learn how easy it is to make a Fabric Traveler’s Notebook Cover!

-How to Make Your Own Traveler’s Journal Cover
+How to Make Your Own Traveler’s Notebook Cover

-This traveler’s journal cover is made using Peltex which is a rigid heavyweight stabilizer.
+The traveler’s notebook cover is made using Peltex which is a rigid heavyweight stabilizer.
 This stabilizer is perfect for making these types of journal covers plus you can sew through it easily.

-This journal cover is very quick to make.
-I used some of my hand-dyed fabric and I left the edges raw because I like them that way.
+The notebook cover is very quick to make.
+I used some hand-dyed fabric and I left the edges raw because I like them that way.
 However you could use any type of fabric at all and turn the edges under if you prefer.
 Just add a bit more seam allowance when cutting the fabric, then turn it under before sewing.

 - two pieces of fabric cut 11″ wide x 9-1/4″ high